-The Great Fire of London began on the 2nd of September 1666 and burned for 4 days.
-It destroyed many buildings, including St Paul's Cathedral.
-It began in Thomas Farynor's bakery on Pudding Lane.
-The fire quickly spread all over London because the weather was warm and windy.
-The buildings were made of wood and straw and burnt very easily.
-All the buildings were also built very close together so the fire spread quickly.
-People used leather buckets and water squirts to try and put the fire out.
-Unfortunately, this did not work.
-King Charles II ordered people to pull the buildings down with fire hooks and asked the Navy to use gunpowder to blow up some of the buildings.
-This stopped the fire from spreading from building to building.
-Finally, on Thursday 6th September, the wind stopped blowing so people could put the fires out.
-Sadly, much of London had been destroyed and many people were left homeless.
+- In 1666, there was no fire service so people had to try and put the fire out themselves. - They used leather buckets filled with water from the River Thames and water squirts to try and put the fire out.
+Unfortunately, this did not work. - King Charles II ordered people to pull the buildings down with fire hooks and asked the Navy to use gunpowder to blow up some of the buildings.
+This stopped the fire from spreading from building to building. - Finally, on Thursday 6th September, the wind stopped blowing so people could put the fires out. - Sadly, much of London had been destroyed and many people were left homeless.